csound-flossmanual/csound-floss/book/12-e-csound-on-android.md

 #### Preparing Your Device

 Using the *Csound for Android app* is similar to using an application on a regular computer.
 You need to be able to browse the file system.

 There are a number of free and paid apps that give users the ability to browse the Linux file system that exists on all Android devices.
 If you don't already have such a utility, you should install a file browser that provides access to as much as possible of the file system on your device, including system storage and external store such as an SD card.
+The free
+[AndroZip](https://play.google.com/store/apps/details?id=com.agilesoftresource&hl=en)
-I have found that the free [AndroZip](https://play.google.com/store/apps/details?id=com.agilesoftresource&hl=en) app can do this.
+app can do this, for instance.

 If you render soundfiles, they take up a lot of space.
 For example, CD-quality stereo soundfiles (44.1 KHz, 16 bit) take up about 1